stevezhuravel/danceMovement/README.md

 (Update below as needed)

-Next Steps: update index.html to a base layout, then schedule a meeting with Ogawa
+Next Steps: Making javascript files to run on the front end.

 ~